(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-Many cancer patients undergo changes to their sexual function and relationships during their treatment journey.
-They may experience a loss of libido, develop intimacy challenges with their partner or experience pain or other challenges during sexual activity.
+Many cancer patients undergo changes to their sexual function and relationships following diagnosis and during cancer treatment.
+They may experience body image changes or loss of libido, develop intimacy challenges with their partner or experience pain or other challenges during sexual activity.

-At City of Hope, our care teams include experts trained in helping patients address physical and psychological challenges that may cause sexual dysfunction and stress on their relationships.
+The patient's cancer care team should include experts trained in helping patients address physical and psychological challenges that may cause sexual dysfunction and stress on their relationships.

 Cancer and sexual health

 Cancer and its treatments may result in a variety of symptoms and side effects that may directly or indirectly affect sexual function.
-For example:
+Several such treatments are listed below.

 Radiation therapy may damage sexual organs or cause skin irritation.